open-pwa/open-pwa/README.md

 so this will be a single daemon or app or server it is not so important how we name that.
 It will expose API's that a remote website can call to request a local installation and use of existing Platform features.

-The Implementation will be written in JS the First Prototype will be NodeJs based and later we expand it to GraalJs to get it even more embedded able while keeping the code understandable by all ECMAScript knowing people,
+The Implementation will be written in JS using GraalVM with Stealify to get it even more embedded able while keeping the code understandable by all ECMAScript knowing people,

 ## Concepts open-pwa runtime
-- open-pwa runtime runs on a remote host or the local desktop pc
+- open-pwa runtime runs on a remote host or the local desktop pc look into amino.run
 - It offers a service worker deployment interface open-pwa://my-app-id and <protocol>://open-pwa/my-app-id that exposes *.<my-app-id>
     - additional on ip:port for restricted deployments without access to dns or host protocol services.
       - grpc endpoint